yao-creative/yiyaotan-site/content/work/_index.md

 ## Research Related Reading:

 I've been going through these research areas for inspiration.
-I'm curious if you know anything about them.
+I'm curious if you know anything about them or are interested.

 - [Algorithmic Game Theory - Roughgarden-Nissan](https://www.columbia.edu/~ck2945/files/algorithmic-game-theory.pdf)